What is a bail against deportation/deportation order?

 4. convicted of an offence punishable with imprisonment.

-You can apply for revocation of deportation Order and apply for bail against deportation if the Home Office has violated your Human rights Article 8.
+You can apply for revocation of the deportation order (BAIL AGAINST DEPORTATION) and apply for bail against deportation if the Home Office has violated your human rights under Article 8.

-If you have a family such as wife or a partner with whom you have been living for more than 2 years or you have British child then we can able to get your deportation order stayed.
+If you have a family member, such as a wife or a partner, with whom you have been living for more than 2 years, or you have a British child, then we can be able to get your deportation order stayed.

-We have dealt with lots clients who were served with the deportation order however our Immigration Expert Solicitors were able to get is stayed through Injunction/Urgent JR application to the Upper Tribunal.
+We have dealt with lots of clients who were served with the deportation order; however, our immigration expert solicitors were able to get it stayed through an injunction/urgent JR application to the Upper Tribunal.

-Our team of expert immigration solicitors is assisting and advising you since 2008 and our client speaks about us.
-We have head office based in London whilst branch office is in Cardiff.
-We do advice clients our of hours only at the time of urgency and our expert team of solicitor can conduct home visits as well, but it will be more expensive.
+Our team of expert immigration solicitors has been assisting and advising you since 2008, and our client speaks about us about how to apply for a BAIL AGAINST DEPORTATION.
+We have a head office based in London, while the branch office is in Cardiff.
+We do advise clients out of hours only at the time of urgency, and our expert team of solicitors can conduct home visits as well, but it will be more expensive.